t3ch-fr3ak/notejam/README.md

 - GitHub branching concept for continuous testing and continuous deployment in DEV
 - GitHub actions as CI/CD pipeline for DEV and PRD environment
 - Azure Container Registry as a docker image repository with versioning, backup and geo-replication
-- Multiple Azure Web Apps (for geo-redundancy) as a docker host with application slots for DEV, INT and PRD.
-Application metrics and continuous deployment from the Azure Container Registry are configured and enabled
+- 2 Azure Web Apps (for geo-redundancy) as a docker host with application slots for DEV, INT and PRD.
+Application metrics and continuous deployment from the Azure Container Registry are configured and enabled, as well as auto-scaling.
 - Azure MySQL database instead of a SQLite3 database for concurrent usage and high availabilty using a replica database for geo-replication and automatic backups
 - Azure Front Door as a single point of entry and load balancing between the multiple Azure Web App instances